defano/wyldcard/README.md

 Be aware that by default IntelliJ "hides" the generated code it creates inside of the `.class` files that it compiles.
 While this technique is most elegant, it produces source code that is incomplete and which cannot be built with other tools.

-To correct this, you need to configure IntelliJ to generate its GUI code in Java:
+To correct this, you need to configure IntelliJ to generate its GUI boilerplate code in Java source files, not in the `.class` files:

 1. From IntelliJ IDEA menu, choose "Preferences..."
 2. Navigate to "Editor" -> GUI Designer